-Morningstar Equity S Style Box [TM] Market Cap %
+Morningstar Equity S Style BoxTM " Market Cap %

 Value Blend Growth Market Cap Giant % 35.8

 Large Market Cap Large % 38.1

-Е Market Cap Mid % 23.3
+La La Market Cap Mid % 23.3

 Mid Market Cap Small % 2.5

-Small Market Cap Micro % 0.3
+Market Cap Micro % 0.3

+Small

 The information contained within this document is subject to the UK regulatory regime and is therefore primarily targeted at consumers based in the UK.
 The value of investments and income from them is not guaranteed, can fall, and you may get back less than you invested.
 Your capital is therefore always at risk.
 Past performance is not a guide to future performance.
 If you invest in currencies other than your own, fluctuations in currency value will mean that the value of your investment will move independently of the underlying asset.
 Any specific investments mentioned are for illustrative purposes only and this is not intended as investment advice.
 If you are unsure as to the suitability of any investment or service, please contact a professional adviser or Progeny Asset Management to discuss.
 The data in the performance which could be better or worse than what is shown.
-The data contained in this profile is based on portfolio simulation and does not represent the actual portfolio.
-It is intended to provide an indication of the magnitude and direction of historic returns from a hypothetical portfolio made up of asset class market indices held in comparable proportions to those within the Bravo ESG 40 portfolio.
+The data contained in this profile is based on portfolio.
+It is intended to provide an indication of the magnitude and direction of historic returns from a hypothetical portfolio.
+It is intended to provide an indication of the magnitude and direction of historic returns from a hypothetical portfolio made up of asset class market indices held in comparable proportions to those within the Bravo ESG 80 portfolio.